itxq/ckfinder/core/cksource/ckfinder/dev/doc/manual/Configuration.md

 `backend` | String | The name of the @ref configuration_options_backends "backend" where this resource type should point to.
 `directory` @optional | String | The path to the backend subfolder where the resource type should point exactly.
 `maxSize` @optional | String | The maximum size of the uploaded image defined in bytes.
 A shorthand notation is also supported: G, M, K (case insensitive). `1M` equals 1048576 bytes (one Megabyte), `1K` equals 1024 bytes (one Kilobyte), `1G` equals 1 Gigabyte.
-`allowedExtensions` | String | The file extensions you wish to be allowed for upload with CKFinder.
+`allowedExtensions` | String | The file extensions you wish to be allowed for upload with CKFinder. `NO_EXT` value can be used for files without extension.
 `deniedExtensions` @optional | String | The file extensions you do not wish to be uploaded with CKFinder.
-Shall only be set if `allowedExtensions` is left empty.
+Shall only be set if `allowedExtensions` is left empty. `NO_EXT` value can be used for files without extension.
 `lazyLoad` @optional | Boolean | If set to `true`, the `Init` command will not check if the resource type contains child folders.
 This option is especially useful for remote backends, as the `Init` command will be executed faster, and therefore CKFinder will start faster, too.
 It is recommended to set it to `true` for remote backends.

 **Important**: It is recommended to always use the `allowedExtensions` setting, in favor of `deniedExtensions`.
 If you leave `allowedExtensions` empty and add an extension to the `deniedExtensions` list, for example `pdf`, the settings will allow the upload of all other files except the files with the `pdf` extension (e.g. `.php` or `.exe` files).

 <h4>Example 1</h4>